VinPassed

 Get an independent mechanic inspection — non-negotiable

-Private sellers in NC have no warranty obligation beyond active concealment.
-There is no FTC Buyers Guide, no inspection requirement, and no recourse for defects the seller was not aware of.
+A private seller owes you no warranty.
+All they owe you is honesty about what they know.
+There is no Buyers Guide sticker, no required inspection, and no remedy for a fault the seller never knew about.
 Your pre-purchase inspection is the only window into the vehicle's actual mechanical condition before the transaction becomes final.
-Budget $100-$200 for a comprehensive inspection including lift, OBD-II scan, test drive, and written report.
+Budget $200 to $300 for a comprehensive inspection including lift, OBD-II scan, test drive, and written report.
 A seller who refuses any inspection is a significant red flag.
 For post-Helene western NC vehicles specifically: ask the inspector to check wheel wells and floor pan for residual sediment, check electrical connectors for corrosion consistent with water immersion, and check HVAC for mold or moisture indicators.

 Use an independent shop, not the seller's mechanic